Decoding Generalization from Memorization in Deep Neural Networks: Introduction

-\begin{itemize} \item For models trained using standard methods \& datasets with training data corrupted by label noise, while the model has poor test accuracy, we can build a simple classifier with dramatically better test accuracy that uses only the model's hidden layer outputs obtained for the (corrupted) training set.
+We train a number of deep networks with standard datasets in the memorization setting.
+Here, a randomly-chosen fraction of training data points have their labels changed to a randomly-chosen label from the available labels in the dataset.
+We do so for differing fractions of the training dataset and -- consistent with previous work \citep{zhang2017understandingdeeplearningrequires,zhang2021understanding,arpit2017closer} -- see that training with such corrupted training datasets causes correspondingly poor test accuracies in the model.
+However, MASC -- which uses the internals of the network to predict the class label -- tends to do significantly better\footnote{We find that a few other probes do comparably well.} than the model on the test set.
+A schematic illustration of the memorization setting with MASC is shown in Figure \ref{fig_overview}.

+We outline a more detailed summary of our main contributions below. \begin{enumerate} \item For models trained with standard methods \& datasets with training data corrupted by label noise to varying degrees, we demonstrate (with one exception) that MASC applied on at least one layer, when using subspaces corresponding to such corrupted training data, has significantly better test accuracy than the model.
+For example, MASC outperforms the model test accuracy by upto 159.93\%, 189.00\%, 64.86\% and 119.16\% on MLP-MNIST, CNN-Fashion-MNIST, AlexNet-CIFAR-100 and ResNet-18-CIFAR-10 respectively.
+A more detailed account of these numbers is in Table \ref{percentage_corrupt}.

+\item For the models discussed above, we perform a comparison study evaluating five probes namely Logistic regression , K-Nearest Neighbor (KNN), Linear Discriminant Analysis(LDA), Quadratic Discriminant Analysis (QDA), and Nearest Class Mean (NCM) over the layers of multiple deep networks under varying corruption degrees.
+While many of these probes exhibit similar overall accuracies and show no consistent trends across corruption degrees, their computational costs differ considerably, which we have empirically analyzed.

-\item For the aforementioned models, if the true training class labels are known post hoc, i.e. after the model is trained, we can build a simple classifier, with significantly better generalization performance than in (1).
-This is true, in many cases, even for models where training class labels are shuffled with equal probability.
-This demonstrates that the layers of the network maintain representations in a manner that is amenable to straightforward generalization to a degree not previously recognized.
+\item For the aforementioned models, if the true training class labels are known post hoc, i.e. after the model is trained, we can build MASC using subspaces corresponding to true class labels.
+These MASC classifiers usually have better generalization to true labels than in (1).
+For example, MASC using true labels outperforms the model by upto 198.43\%, 212.42\%, 337.51\% and 228.64\% on MLP-MNIST, CNN-Fashion-MNIST , AlexNet-CIFAR-100 and ResNet-18-CIFAR-10 respectively.
+A more detailed account of these numbers is in Table \ref{percentage_original}.
+This demonstrates that the layers of the memorized network maintain representations in a manner that is amenable to straightforward generalization to true labels to a degree not previously recognized.

-\item On the other hand, we asked if a model trained on the true training labels similarly retained the capability to memorize easily.
-Adapting our technique to this setting, we find that in a few cases, we can extract a high degree of memorization.
-The same classifier sometimes exhibits high test accuracy (on the true test labels), which further supports the idea that generalization can co-exist with memorization. \end{itemize}
+\item Conversely, we asked if a model trained on true training labels similarly retained internal representations that have the capability to memorize easily, as manifested by MASC.
+Adapting our technique to this setting, we create corrupted training sets which we use to build MASC.
+In this setting, we find that we can extract a high degree of memorization, in some cases.
+The results are presented in Section \ref{angle_latent_mem}.